 ‘Peter Sailing on the Sea of Galilee’ Humorous Bible illustration by artist Jim Harris.

-Another thing you learn working as an illustrator is that no two publishing companies are alike.
 At some publishers, the editor has the final say on how the artwork should look.
 At other publishers, it’s the art director who makes those decisions.
 And if you happen to be working on a pop-up or other novelty book, a paper engineer will be in on the decision-making process, too.
 Basically, a paper engineer’s job is to make sure that the illustrations can be turned into pops and flaps that work in real life.

 The dummies made by paper engineers for pop-up books are marvels of creative ingenuity.
 Here’s one for a book called Gruesome Stew.